markj0hnst0n/LeMunch/testing/testing.md

 #### Verdict

-Le Munch adapts to all tested screen sizes and devices and displays as expected. :heavy_check_mark:
+Le Munch adapts to most tested screen sizes and devices and displays as expected but on very small screen widths there were some issues.
+Samsung fold device when emulated on google dev tools made some contact link jump to a new line.
+This was not deemed to be too big an issue as the dev tools only show 1 half of the screen.
+It is assumed that this would display correctly on the device.

 ### Cross-browser Compatability